appuio/libmapuid/README.md

 # libmapuid
-Shared library mapping random OpenShift 3 container UIDs to well-known UID
+Shared library mapping random OpenShift 3 container UIDs to well-known UID.
+Useful for applications which require a passwd entry for their running user.

+For now the behaviour is hardcoded.
+For getpwuid and getpwuid_r calls all UIDs >= 1000000000 are mapped to UID 1001, which is user "default" in OpenShift base images and has a passwd entry.

 ## Building